-Two nomination review panels, one composed of university employees and one composed of hospital employees, will evaluate the nominations.
+Two nomination review panels, one composed of university employees and one composed of health system employees, will evaluate the nominations.
 The panels will make their selections and forward their recommendations to the Martin Luther King Jr. executive committee for final review and approval.
 All nominators and award recipients will be notified in November.

-2016 Recipients of the Community Service Award
+2017 Recipients of the Martin Luther King, Jr. Community Service Award

 Johns Hopkins Martin Luther King Jr. Commemoration Celebration Keynote Speakers

 |2016 - Dr. Levi Garraway and Denyce Graves|